 Hopefully by now, you will be playing music from Part One using the Left Hand Fingering Rule.
-It is sometimes said that rules are made to be broken, generally I would disagree with this saying but occasionally a better way can be found of doing something, and this is when breaking the rule becomes both acceptable and the right thing to do!
+It is sometimes said that rules are made to be broken, generally I would disagree with this saying but occasionally a better way can be found and this is when breaking the rule becomes both acceptable and the right thing to do!
 With this in mind I would like to show you an alternative fingering for G, on the first string, 3rd. fret.
-We are going to substitute the 3rd. finger for the 4th Little Finger, just in one place for measure 8 of Jingle Bells, in all other instances you can continue to play the 1st. string G with the 3rd. finger.
+Let's go back to Jingle Bells from Part one.
+We are going to substitute the 3rd. finger for the 4th.
+Little Finger, just in one place at measure 8.

-The first note in measure 8 of Jingle Bells is D, fretted with the 3rd. finger, continue to hold this down when you play G with the 4th finger, both notes ring out together - D is the Sustained Note that rings out longer than it's written time value.
+The first note in measure 8 of Jingle Bells is D, fretted with the 3rd. finger, continue to hold this down when you play G with the 4th finger, both notes ring out together.
+D is the Sustained Note that continues to ring out longer than it's written time value, finishing when the G note has fully sounded.